strapi/documentation/docs/user-docs/latest/plugins/strapi-plugins.md

 # List of Strapi plugins

-This section provides a reference guide to the pre-installed plugins and additional Strapi plugins available in the [Marketplace](/user-docs/latest/plugins/installing-plugins-via-marketplace.html#installing-marketplace-plugins).
+This section provides a reference guide to the pre-installed plugins and additional plugins developed by Strapi which are available in the [Marketplace](/user-docs/latest/plugins/installing-plugins-via-marketplace.md).
 Regardless of the type, plugins are the fastest way to expand the functionality of your Strapi application.
-Additional documentation on plugins is provided in the relevent sections of the User Guide and the Developer Documention, however, A brief plugin description, how the installed plugin works, and changes to the admin panel is provided.
+Additional documentation on plugins is provided in the relevent sections of the User Guide and the Developer Documention, however, A brief plugin description, how the installed plugin works, and changes to the admin panel is provided below.

 Some plugin options are only available with an [Enterprise edition license](https://strapi.io/pricing-self-hosted), and are marked with  <BronzeBadge link="https://strapi.io/pricing-self-hosted"/> <SilverBadge link="https://strapi.io/pricing-self-hosted"/> <GoldBadge link="https://strapi.io/pricing-self-hosted"/> in this reference guide.